jefferysloanjr/learning-journal-301/lj1.md

-##### Learning Journal 3
+##### Learning Journal 4
 ###### **Jeffery Sloan**

-Late in the week we learned regex which was fun to just play around with.
-I am trying to get a grasp on using handlebars.
-With having afternoon lecture it is a bit difficult with my commute time but I am managing.
-It has taken some time to adjust too.
-Working in pairs is very helpful, getting a different view from someone else.
-I am enjoying my time there and look forward to continue to learn more.
+Today we have gotten and intro to JSON and AJAX.
+Its definitely going to take a bit of time to understand.
+Everything is coming quickly and i do not wish to fall behind.
+Although, I am enjoying working with everyone, I feel a lot others have a better knowledge of understand how the code works.
+I have a problem getting started.
+I am looking forward to working with my partner tomorrow to learn and get a different perspective.